daylilyfield/svrollbar/README.md

 ## how to use

 svrollbar has two components; `Svrollbar.svelte` and `Svroller.svelte`.
-If you would like to make things simpler, you may prefer `Svroller.svelte`.
+if you would like to make things simpler, you may prefer `Svroller.svelte`.

 ```svelte
 <script lang="ts">